robseb/meta-rstools/README.md

                 suffix: -b -> only decimal result output
          ````
 * **AVALON/AXI Bridge Write**
-    * Writing a 32 Bit to Address of the HPS-to-FPGA- or Lightweight-HPS-to-FPGA Bridge interface
+    * Writing a 32 Bit Value to the HPS-to-FPGA- or Lightweight-HPS-to-FPGA Bridge interface
         ````bash
         FPGA-writeBridge
         ````